 - Deliver valuable research on habitat creation and the dispersal and colonisation potential of Wood White.

-The project will create a total of 3km of new butterfly-friendly wildflower strips across this west Weald landscape.
-We will target woods, edges and fields around and between existing Wood White areas.
-We’ll work with the Woodland Trust, National Trust, Forestry England, private landowners and garden owners to achieve this.
-Kew and the Millennium Seed Bank at Wakehurst will help us to develop a seed mix of crucial plants.
-They will also provide training in seed collection and care.
-Ground will be prepared by specialist contractors.
-Volunteers can also get involved by collecting and sowing seed, propagating and plug-planting, and delivering practical habitat enhancements.
+The project is creating a total of 3km of new butterfly-friendly wildflower strips across this west Weald landscape.
+We are targeting woods, edges and fields around and between existing Wood White areas.
+We are working with the Woodland Trust, National Trust, Forestry England, Sussex Wildlife Trust, private landowners and garden owners to achieve this.
+Kew and the Millennium Seed Bank at Wakehurst are helping us by providing advice and training in seed collection and care for project partners and volunteers.
+We also have a specialist contractor to provide us with a specific mix of crucial plants, harvested from the Weald area.
+Ground is being prepared by specialist contractors.
+Volunteers are also heavily involved in delivering practical habitat enhancements and preparing ground for seeding.
+They can also get involved by collecting and sowing seed, propagating and plug-planting.
 Then the volunteers can help to monitor the butterfly areas to provide valuable feedback on their success and value.

 About the Wood White butterfly